zanussbaum/pluribus/leduc/README.md

 The NE expected value for player 1 is -1/18

 Three player Kuhn Poker has a family of analytically found Nash Equilibriums, but it's not known if the family covers all Nash Equilibrium.

+## Leduc Poker
+[Leduc Poker](http://poker.cs.ualberta.ca/publications/UAI05.pdf) is a smaller variant of hold'em poker where each player is dealt one card.
+There consists of two betting roudns with max number of raises of 2 per round with raise size of 2 in the first round and 4 in the second round.
+After the first round, a community card is dealt and another round of betting ensues.
+Pairs beats high card.

 ## CFR and MCCFR